-(See also Overview of Foot and Ankle Disorders Overview of Foot and Ankle Disorders Most foot problems result from anatomic disorders or abnormal function of articular or extra-articular structures (see figure Bones of the foot).
+(See also Overview of Foot and Ankle Disorders Overview of Foot and Ankle Disorders Most foot problems result from anatomic disorders or abnormal function of articular or extra-articular structures (see figure ).
 Less commonly, foot problems reflect a systemic disorder (see... read more .)

 Pain at the posterior heel below the top of the shoe counter during ambulation is characteristic.
 Pain on palpation of the tendon at its insertion in a patient with these symptoms is diagnostic.
 Manual dorsiflexion of the ankle during palpation usually exacerbates the pain.
 Recurrent and especially multifocal enthesitis should prompt evaluation (history and examination) for a spondyloarthropathy.

 Physical therapy is essential for home exercise programs aimed at calf muscle–stretching techniques, which should be done for about 10 minutes 2 to 3 times a day.
-The patient can exert pressure posteriorly to stretch the calf muscle while facing a wall at arms’ length, with knees extended and foot dorsiflexed by the patient's body weight.
+The patient can exert pressure posteriorly to stretch the calf muscle while facing a wall at arms’ length, with knees extended and foot dorsiflexed by the patient's body weight (standing gastrocnemius stretch).
 To minimize stress to the Achilles tendon with weight bearing, the patient should move the foot and ankle actively through their range of motion for about 1 minute when rising after extended periods of rest.
 Night splints may also be prescribed to provide passive stretch during sleep and help prevent contractures.

 Heel lifts should be used temporarily to decrease tendon stress during weight bearing and relieve pain.
 Even if the pain is only in one heel, heel lifts should be used bilaterally to prevent gait disturbance and possible secondary (compensatory) hip and or low back pain.